Hidden East Anglia:

 A second passage from Stoke Hall ran to Greyfriars Priory, near where the ring road (here Franciscan Way) crosses Prince's Street.
 The priory was founded sometime before 1236, and only a segment of flint walling now remains (TM160446), incorporated into the Greyfriars Concourse.1

 The Coach and Horses Inn used to stand in Lower Brook Street.
 On the opposite side of the road were the premises of Messrs.
 E. L. Hunt, that were on the site of a mansion house owned by Charles Brandon, Duke of Suffolk and husband of Mary Tudor.
-A tunnel was said to connect the two.2
+A tunnel was said to connect the two.6

-The Ancient House (or Sparrowe's House) stands in the Buttermarket, at the corner of St. Stephen's Lane.
+(or Sparrowe's House) stands in the Buttermarket, at the corner of St. Stephen's Lane.
 The decorative pargetting and wood carving dates generally from about 1670, but a heavy hammerbeam roof within is of the 15th century.
 In 1801 a workman falling thru the roof came upon a hidden room, supposedly part of a pre-Reformation chapel.
 It has long been believed that Charles II was secreted in that room after the battle of Worcester in 1651, and thus has arisen the tale of his escape by secret tunnel from the Ancient House to Alnesbourne Priory in Nacton parish, about 3 miles away.
-Now Priory Farm (TM191404), the only part remaining of this Augustinian house, founded around 1200, is a part of the wall of a barn.3
+Now Priory Farm (TM191404), the only part remaining of this Augustinian house, founded around 1200, is a part of the wall of a barn.7

 Sources: